YouTube and ‘SlimandMe’ script

 Dr. Chettawut requires that you remove all jewelry at least three days before surgery; no metal earrings, posts, or other piercing items allowed.
 He also requires you remove all traces of nail polish at least three days before surgery.

 Now it will be time to attend to your cherished pre-op days’ duty: your cleanse.
 Your bowels and bladder must be clear so that they do not contaminate your surgery site.
 You must NOT consume solid foods and certain fluids during your three last days preceding surgery; your prohibition includes juice with pulp and dairy products.
 Your cleanse diet allows only clear liquid and clear broth.
 You might want to stock up on gelatin powder or clear drink mix.
-You will also take vitamin pills to help compensate your nutrition during your cleanse.
+You will also take vitamin pills to help supplement your nutrition during your cleanse.

 Your three-day cleanse will also include a series of scheduled bowel evacuations.
 You will administer your enemas during your last days.
 Expect to park yourself at the throne three days until you are clear.